rebelsky/sams-assorted-musings-reflections/choosing-cover-tunes-2024-02-28.md

 Okay.
 It's time to stop.
 Perhaps I need to spend time making mix tapes again.
 I certainly haven't succeeded in narrowing my choices.
 Maybe I'll let Michelle choose instead.

 What will we choose?
 I suppose you'll find out if you go to D&tJ's next covers show, whenever that is.

 ---

+**_Postscript_**: This musing needed some updates.

+* All I'd remembered from "Amplifier" was the lines "She'd taken everything ... she left his amplifier", which is kind of funny.
+But it's a depressing song.
+* Somehow, I misspelled Jon Svetkey's first name.
+* I misidentified what Lowen & Navarro album "Legacy" is on.

+There are probably other issues to address, but those were the first few.

+---